nighthawkcoders/nighthawk_csa/_posts/2022-03-27-Week-4-DataStructures-Final.md

 **Tue-Wed Crossover coding**
 * Pick a crossover partner from a group other than your study group.
 * Check for completion of all challenges (weeks0/1/2/3) to meet the finals requirements of [Individual Data Structures Final](https://poway.instructure.com/courses/112339/assignments/2077455).
 * Make/Complete/Fix/Contribute to the crossover project and/or indi GitHub Pages.
+Be creative!

 **Thu** Code Code Code